 (i.e. ultimate net losses), the ceding insurer will

-engage Opus Capital Markets, as claims consultant, to verify
+engage Opus Capital Markets Consultants, LLC, as claims consultant,

-have been written down.
-The claims consultant will review on a
+down.
+The claims consultant will review on a quarterly basis a

-quarterly basis a sample of claims paid by the ceding insurer covered
+sample of claims paid by the ceding insurer covered by the reinsurance

-by the reinsurance agreement.
-In verifying the amount, the
+agreement.
+In verifying the amount, the claims consultant

-will provide a preliminary report to the ceding insurer containing results
+a preliminary report to the ceding insurer containing results of the verification.

 Unlike RMBS transactions where there is typically some level of independent